https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose/README.md

 docker pull locustio/locust
 ```

-You should also have the images `mlepc4w2-ugl:no-batch` and `mlepc4w2-ugl:with-batch` which you built during the previous lab.
-Before going forward make sure you have these two images as well as the `locustio/locust:latest` one.
+You should also have the images `mlepc4w2-ugl:no-batch` and `mlepc4w2-ugl:with-batch` which you built during the previous lab. **Before going forward make sure you have these two images as well as the `locustio/locust:latest` one**.
 You can double check using the `docker images` command.

+Open a terminal and `cd` into the directory that contains the files needed by this lab.
+Assuming you are on the root of the repo you can use the command `cd course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose`.

+Let's get started!

 -----